Alice Washburn Awards

 • Submitting architect must be the Architect of Record practicing in Connecticut.
 Other contributing architectural firms to be credited.

-• Projects do not need to be located in Connecticut but must designed in a style broadly considered as “traditional”.
+• Projects need to be located in New England or New York and must designed in a style broadly considered as “traditional”.

 • Eligible works include one- or two-family residences, free standing projects, additions, renovations, restorations, adaptive reuse, and accessory buildings including but not limited to: